SirDifferential/baskdrinker/README.md

 The program allows setting turn durations in seconds, and makes sound effects whenever a timer expires to notify the next player is in turn.
 Also has the option to give an early warning so people don't need to panic.

+# Building

+* Install a compiler of your choice
+* Install [Qt](https://www.qt.io/).
+You need the following "additional libraries" in the installer:
+	* Qt Multimedia
+	* Qt Websockets
+* Either open baskdrinker.pro in Qt Creator, run qmake, and compile, or execute qmake + make from terminal

 # Connectivity

-The program can host a websocket server in localhost to send notifications to your client of choice.
+The program can host a websocket server in localhost to send notifications to your client.
 This can be useful with software such as [Loathsome Pad Swapper](https://github.com/Sonicus/loathsome-pad-swapper) if you wish to dynamically change the gamepad currently sending input to your game of choice.

 All communications are done in JSON.
 The "API" to it is below.